 Hardwiring a dash cam is a popular choice as many users want to keep the power cables out of sight making for a cleaner install.
 It will also free up a cigarette socket in your vehicle which can be left for use with a phone charger, GPS, or other automotive accessory.
-There are a number of different hardwire kits on the market: Some which power the dash cam only when the vehicle is running such as our mini USB hardwire kit; some power the dash cam while the vehicles is off in parking mode using the car's battery such as the Multi Safer or Thinkware hardwire kit; and some which power the camera in parking mode using its own battery such as the Cellink Battery B. While these kits differ slightly in their configuration, the installation is more or less the same and once you learn how to install one, you should be able to install the other types with no issues!
+There are a number of different hardwire kits on the market: Some which power the dash cam only when the vehicle is running such as our mini USB hardwire kit; some power the dash cam while the vehicles is off in parking mode using the car's battery such as the Multi Safer or Thinkware hardwire kit; and some which power the camera in parking mode using its own battery such as the Cellink Battery NEO.
+While these kits differ slightly in their configuration, the installation is more or less the same and once you learn how to install one, you should be able to install the other types with no issues!

 1. Locate the Fuse Box

 Consult your owner's manual for the location of the fuse box, if you've misplaced the owners manual you may be able to find this information online.
-You may need to remove some trim or open some panels to gain access to the fuses, on some cars these will open simply by lifting a tab or pulling a panel with your fingers but other cars may require prying with our supplied trim tool.
+You may need to remove some trim or open some panels to gain access to the fuses, on some cars these will open simply by lifting a tab or pulling a panel with your fingers but other cars may require prying with a trim tool.
 There are many different ways to access a fuse box and the owner's manual should offer some insight on how to do this.

 This is a sample owners manual which shows how to access the fuse box in a Mazda 3 (left) and a Mazda CX-5 (right)